 This delightfully deep piece teaches you to be curious versus judging.

-I read it in an hour and it completely changed my approach, especially on professional relationships.
+I read it in an hour, and it completely changed my approach, especially regarding professional relationships.

-Instead of thwarting my own thoughts, I find myself ask action-oriented questions like “how can I approach this messy house from a curious perspective instead of a judging perspective?”
+Instead of thwarting my thoughts, I ask action-oriented questions like “how can I approach this messy house from a curious perspective instead of a judging perspective?”